akeneo/pim-docs/reference/events/storage_events.rst

 Event Class: `RemoveEvent <https://github.com/akeneo/pim-community-dev/blob/master/src/Akeneo/Component/StorageUtils/Event/RemoveEvent.php>`_

-This event is dispatched after we remove an object using a remover.
+This event is dispatched after we have removed an object using a remover.

 These are the built-in PIM subscribers registered to this event: